-I thought I understand this world but, it turns out I truly don’t.
-After a series of life changing experiences, I secretly prided myself that I get it.
+I thought I understand this world, but, it turns out I genuinely don’t.
+After a series of life-changing experiences, I secretly prided myself that I get it.
 I know what this life is all about.
-That the meaning of life depends on what its means to you.
+That the meaning of life depends on what it means to you.
 That the question of life is unique to each individual.
 That your life is how you project yourself into your reality.
 That everything takes place in your brain.
 That each decision in choosing the path you take is the result of how you process your life experiences in your mind.
-That you have a choice how your future will shape up.
+That you have a choice of how your future will shape up.

 I looked at it as a result of an action that triggered a sequence of motions toward one direction that inevitably resulted to murder.
 That was how I comforted myself then.
 I did not feel any better.
 But looking back, murder was not necessarily the inevitable end to that story.